RicterZ/nhentai/README.rst

     nhentai --id=123855,123866

-Download doujinshi with ids specified in a file:
+Download doujinshi with ids specified in a file (doujinshi ids split by line):

 .. code-block:: bash